EverythingSmartHome/esphome-configs/README.md

 # esphome-configs
-Configs of ESPHome devices fo ruse within Home Assistant
+Configs of ESPHome devices for use within Home Assistant